Admission in 2008

 Given that these awards are given to the candidate on the basis purely on the quality of the applicant (and not the project), I think it important that the candidate has the ability to do whatever really interests him or her.
 The fact that a candidate has been able to suggest a project also strengthens the funding application considerably.

 If you wish to proceed, you should send me a project description, as above, and apply to the University formally in the normal way, making it clear what source of funding you wish to apply for.
-The Biochemistry Department web site has more information on applying for a PhD position in the Biochemistry Department including application forms.
+A sensible time to get in contact with me and start the admissions procedure is generally around Christmas.

 Other funding